top of page

 FLAPPER PRESS INTERVIEW WITH ACB

-On November 21, 2025, an interview I did with Editor-in-Chief Elizabeth Gracen published on Flapper Press Arts & Entertainment Online Magazine,.
-We talked about art and the making of art, and the ingesting of art, especially in difficult time, and the discussion primarily centered around my bookd HOW THE LIGHT GETS IN: 10 Principles for Reclaiming Your Spirit.
+On November 21, 2025, an interview I did with Editor-in-Chief Elizabeth Gracen published on Flapper Press Arts & Entertainment Online Magazine.
+We talked about art and the making of art, and the ingesting of art, especially in difficult times, and the discussion primarily centered around my book, HOW THE LIGHT GETS IN: 10 Principles for Reclaiming Your Spirit.
 It was a lot of fun, and it's a beautiful spread, and I'm deeply grateful.
 READ HERE

 FLAPPER PRESS' POETRY CAFÉ